Rhizophora apiculata: Ultra-filtration

-Distribution and Habitat
+Distribution and habitat

 Habitat

 R. apiculata is found within the mangrove ecosystem; a unique and complex location known for its humid climate, saline environment, waterlogged soils and capable of tolerating salinity ranging from 2-90%.

 Soil

-The habitat of R. apiculata is the mangroves for which there are common similarities between all mangroves around the world.
-These include; saline, anoxic, acidic and frequently waterlogged for which the majority of nutrients are brought in via tidal inundation (the use of waves and water movement to move sediments thus supplying nutrients).
-As R. apiculata is condensed over a variety of locations a detailed summary of the soil composition is unobtainable as they are ever changing and vary based on location.
+The habitat of R. apiculata is the mangroves for which there are common similarities among all mangroves around the world.
+These include; saline, anoxic, acidic and frequently waterlogged conditions for which the majority of nutrients are brought in via tidal inundation (the use of waves and water movement to move sediments thus supplying nutrients).
+As R. apiculata occurs over a variety of locations a detailed summary of the soil composition is unobtainable as they are ever changing and vary based on location.

-Environmental Impacts
+Environmental impacts

-There is currently a positive correlation between R. apiculata and improving water quality through “filtration, adsorption, co-sedimentation, absorption, and microbial decomposition”.
-As a result of water quality improvement the likelihood of diseases caused by bacteria, parasites, fungi, and environmental pressure impacting both flora and fauna will be reduced.
-This reduction is especially essential as a recent study by Dai et al. (2020) found data supporting microbiota being able to reduce the numbers of mud crab exponentially which are a key driver within the mangrove ecosystem.
+There is currently a positive correlation between R. apiculata and improving water quality through "filtration, adsorption, co-sedimentation, absorption, and microbial decomposition".
+As a result of water quality improvement, the likelihood of diseases caused by bacteria, parasites, fungi, and environmental pressure impacting both flora and fauna will be reduced.
+Microbiota may reduce the numbers of mud crab exponentially which are a key driver within the mangrove ecosystem.

-Biodiversity Impacts
+Biodiversity impacts

 This impacts the aquatic animals positively as Dai et al. (2020) deduced that R. apiculata is able to change the composition of mud crab gut microbiota.
-This change will lead to the mud crab living longer and healthier with an added effect being on the crustaceans weight.
+This change will lead to the mud crab living longer and healthier with an added effect being on the crustacean's weight.
 This idea revolves around microbiota in which due to R. apiculata positively influencing this it will in turn positively influences the marine life in which it resides.

 Distribution

 The distribution of mangroves are directly linked with the distribution of R. apiculata, whereby it is primarily located on the equator in tropical landscapes including tropical Asia, Pakistan, Vietnam, Hainan, Malaysia and Northern Australia.
-As noted within the physiology associated with R. apiculata the distribution will be closely linked to the favoured characteristics of this plant to its environment.
+As noted within the physiology associated with R. apiculata the distribution will be closely linked to the favored characteristics of this plant to its environment.

-Seed Dispersal
+Seed dispersal

 R. apiculata undertakes reproduction through two methods; viviparity and wind dispersal.
 Viviparity occurs when the embryo grows through the seed coat whilst still attached to the plant prior to dropping into the water.
 Once dropped into water it will travel and if a suitable site for germination occurs it will establish itself.
 The other method for reproduction occurs as flowers are self-compatible and usually wind pollinated.

-Commercial Uses
+Commercial uses

-R. apiculata has a wide range of commercial uses that makes the plant quite integral to the region.